Bobby Carpenter (American football)

-Robert Joseph Carpenter, III (born August 1, 1983) is a former American football linebacker in the National Football League for the Dallas Cowboys, Miami Dolphins, Detroit Lions, and New England Patriots.
-He was drafted by the Dallas Cowboys in the first round of the 2006 NFL Draft.
-He played college football at Ohio State.
+Robert Joseph Carpenter III (born August 1, 1983) is an American former professional football player who was a linebacker for seven seasons in the National Football League (NFL), primarily with the Dallas Cowboys.
+He played college football for the Ohio State Buckeyes, and was selected by the Cowboys in the first round of the 2006 NFL draft.
+He also played in the NFL for the Miami Dolphins, the Detroit Lions and the New England Patriots.

-Early years
+Early life

 Carpenter attended Lancaster High School in Lancaster, Ohio, alma mater of Super Bowl champion Jim Cordle.
 In addition to being a football standout, he was also a member of the swim team.
 During his senior year, Carpenter was selected All-Ohio first-team in football, and also went to the District Finals in swimming.

 College career

-In 50 games at Ohio State University, Carpenter started 26 times.
+In 50 games at Ohio State, Carpenter started 26 times.
 He registered 191 tackles (121 solos), 14.5 sacks and 23.5 for losses, two forced fumbles, seven passes deflected passes and three interceptions.

 In 2002, Carpenter played in every game as a true freshman.
 In 2003, Carpenter started three contests at strongside linebacker, totaling 37 tackles (24 solos), 4.5 sacks, 6.5 stops for losses and a pair of forced fumbles.

 Carpenter was a full-time starter in 2004, lining up at strongside linebacker.
 He finished second on the team with 93 tackles (46 solos) and registered two sacks with 6.5 stops behind the line of scrimmage.
 He also deflected three passes and intercepted three others.

 As a senior in 2005, Carpenter started first eleven games of the 2005 season, finishing fifth on the squad with 49 tackles and second on the team with eight sacks and 10.5 stops for losses, earning second-team All-Big Ten Conference honors.
 In the final game against Michigan, He fractured his right leg/ankle and was unable to play in the Fiesta Bowl.